bjuncklaus/darknet/README.md

 - Create a folder named `backup` in the main darknet directory
 - Download [darknet19_488.conv.23](https://pjreddie.com/media/files/darknet19_448.conv.23), and save it into the 'cfg' directory

-## 5 - Training
+## 7 - Training
 - Open the darknet Makefile and switch GPU and CUDNN to 1 (Make sure there are setup correctly, otherwise training will take forever)
 - Run `make` if you have not done so already
 - Run `./darknet detector train cfg/obj.data cfg/obj.cfg darknet19_448.conv.23`

-This will save save a `.weights` files within the backup folder, initially every 100 iterations, till 1000 (not included), and then every 10000 after that.
+This will save a `.weights` files within the backup folder, initially every 100 iterations, till 1000 (not included), and then every 10000 after that.
 This used to be every 1000 after the first 1000 interations but it was changed.
 To change it back, edit line 136 in `exemples/detector.c` from 10000 to 1000.

 Make sure to read the [explanation](https://github.com/AlexeyAB/darknet#when-should-i-stop-training) by [Alexey](https://github.com/AlexeyAB) on when to stop training.

-## 6 - Testing
+## 8 - Testing
 Test your newly trained algorithm by running the following with a new image:
 `./darknet detector test cfg/obj.data cfg/obj.cfg obj1000.weights images/image.jpg`